-Here are some fast facts you can use to debunk the NASA astrology drama—and reclaim your rightful title as a Leo, Scorpio or whatever your star sign may be!
+Here are some fast facts you can use to debunk this astrology drama—and reclaim your rightful title as a Leo, Scorpio or whatever your star sign may be!

 1. The constellations have shifted.
 The zodiac sign dates have not.